>US protecting corporate AI monopolies already

 No... you can't just say "Technically the law is this :▪)".

-The law is a written excuse for the most powerful organization on earth to fuck your ass.
+The law is a written excuse for the most powerful organization on earth to frick your ass.
 This kind of thinking is like reciting "sticks and stones" while you get mugged, it doesn't do anything man.

-14. 1 month ago
+14. 6 months ago

 Anonymous